Jared284/security-portfolio/labs/03-cloud-security-monitoring/06-alerting-and-response/README.md

 The goal of this phase was to turn the custom detection metrics built earlier in the lab into actionable alerts and validate end-to-end notification delivery.

-At this stage, the lab includes two alerting paths:
+At this stage, the lab includes three alerting paths:

 1. **Host-side alerting** for repeated invalid-user SSH attempts
 2. **CloudTrail-side alerting** for security group ingress rule removal events
+3. **CloudTrail-side alerting** for security group ingress rule addition events

 Together, these alerting paths show that both host activity and AWS control-plane activity can move from detection to real notification delivery.

 ## Alerting Scope

-This phase now includes alerting for two different security signals:
+This phase now includes alerting for three different security signals:

 - **Host-based signal:** `InvalidUserSSHAttempts`
 - **CloudTrail-based signal:** `RevokeSecurityGroupIngressEvents`
+- **CloudTrail-based signal:** `AuthorizeSecurityGroupIngressEvents`

 This matters because the lab is intended to show not just detection, but the ability to turn those detections into meaningful alerts.